COLTT Policies

 a.
 COLTT Requirements for exam request:

-1. Request must be submitted at least 15 business days in advance.
+1. The request must be submitted at least 15 business days in advance.

 2. For a faster turnaround, properly formatted exams will be processed within 3 business days.

-4. All requests are on a first come first serve basis.
+4. All requests are on a first-come, first-served basis.

-5. Request must be submitted through our support portal at UTRGV.edu/coltthelp
+5. The request must be submitted through our support portal at UTRGV.edu/coltthelp

 a.
 Request must include the following information: